 Even, or maybe especially, with those closest to us, we can often avoid sharing our concerns for fear of how others might react or what they might think - my aim is for you to feel safe enough to talk about your issues openly and be heard with compassion and sensitivity, in order to discover what is meaningful for you.

-I am particularly interested in how childhood experiences and relationships impact on adult patterns of relating and believe that, by understanding this, it is possible to choose to do things differently and improve self-worth and self-confidence.
-This belief has led to my current training as a CAT (Cognitive Analytic Therapy) psychotherapist.
+I am particularly interested in how childhood experiences and relationships impact on adult patterns of relating and believe that, by understanding this, it is possible to choose to do things differently and improve self-worth and self-confidence, and this belief has led to my recent training in cognitive analytic therapy (CAT) and ACAT accreditation as a CAT Practitioner.

 In addition to private practice, I work as a High Intensity Counsellor in the NHS, providing 1:1 counselling and psychotherapy to adults, and also supervise other counsellors.